 Manual Labor As Predicate

-The flatness of the surface can be determined sub-µm-precisely and be displayed as a tilt model graphic.
+The flatness of the surface can be determined sub-µm-precisely and be displayed as an image.
 Only when the defined limit values are followed and the smooth, wear-free operation can be guaranteed, the granite component can be installed.